MIDS-scaling-up/v3/week01/hw/Readme.md

-### Testing JetPack on the Xavier
+### Testing JetPack on the Nano
-Ensure the Xavier is on and running Ubuntu.
+Ensure the Nano is on and running Ubuntu.
 Use this command to verify that everything is happy and healthy:

 ```
 sudo nvpmodel -q --verbose